jjaffeux/Motionscan/README.md

 -stop

-When scanner usage is done you should call this method, usually in viewWillDisappear(animated)
+Call this method to terminate the scanner, usually in viewWillDisappear(animated)
 ```ruby
 scanner.stop
 ```